 Take care of your breasts (for breastfeeding moms)

 Because more frequent nursing (especially for nighttime feeds) can cause a sudden increase in your milk supply, infant growth spurts can sometimes bring on uncomfortable engorgement for nursing moms.
 If this happens, treat full breasts by nursing or hand expressing.
-Keep your milk moving so that you can stay comfortable.
+Keep your milk moving, so that you can stay comfortable.
 Massage your breasts to keep your breast tissue soft (a warm shower or bath might help, too).
-Soothe inflammation and discomfort with cold packs or cabbage leaves.
-More frequent feeding can also bring on sore nipples, so wear loose-fitting tops and use lanolin on nipples (where to buy) or use this DIY nipple cream between feeds (source).
+More frequent feeding can also bring on sore nipples, so wear loose-fitting tops and use lanolin on nipples (where to buy) or use this DIY nipple cream between feeds. (source)

 Let go of expectations